Landscape of Policy Optimization for Finite Horizon MDPs with General State and Action: Landscape Characterization

 We provide some intuitions as to why the conditions in Theorem~\ref{theorem: main result} hold for a broad class of MDPs.
-The \textit{bounded gradients} condition is standard and is likely to hold for many applications.
-For the \textit{KŁ condition of expected optimal Q-value functions}, one can verify it using convex cost-to-go functions and strongly convex costs.
+The bounded gradients condition is standard and is likely to hold for many applications.
+For the P{\L}K condition of expected optimal Q-value functions, one can verify it using convex cost-to-go functions and strongly convex costs.
 We discuss more intuitions in the following sections for different cases.
-The less intuitive condition is the \textit{sequential decomposition inequality}.
-A weaker result using standard assumptions can be easily derived.
-Suppose $l(\theta)$ is $S_l$-smooth, and expected optimal Q-value functions satisfy the KŁ condition.
-We have
+The less intuitive condition is the sequential decomposition inequality.
+A weaker result using standard assumptions can be derived.
+Suppose $l(\theta)$ is $S_l$-smooth, and expected optimal Q-value functions satisfy the P{\L}K condition:

-The last inequality holds as the KŁ condition implies the quadratic growth condition \citep{karimi2016linear}.
-In our analysis, this weaker condition leads to a suboptimal characterization of the KŁ constant with an exponential dependence on the time horizon $T$ (see discussions in Appendix~\ref{subsection: KL with weak assumptions}).
-To remove such an exponential dependence, we instead use the stronger \textit{sequential decomposition inequalities}.
-Interestingly, we demonstrate that \textit{sequential decomposition inequalities} indeed hold for the control and operations models analyzed in the following sections.
+The last inequality holds as the P{\L}K condition implies the quadratic growth condition \citep{karimi2016linear}.
+In our analysis, this weaker condition leads to a suboptimal characterization of the P{\L}K constant with an exponential dependence on the time horizon $T$ (see discussions in Appendix~\ref{subsection: KL with weak assumptions}).
+To remove such an exponential dependence, we instead use the stronger sequential decomposition inequality.
+Interestingly, we demonstrate that sequential decomposition inequalities indeed hold for the control and operations models analyzed in the following sections.

 \textbf{Proof Sketch:} To understand the high-level idea of Theorem~\ref{theorem: main result}, we illustrate the role of each condition.
-First, the differentiability of $l(\theta)$ is essential to establish the KŁ condition in Definition~\ref{def: KL condition}.
-Deterministic Policy Gradient Theorem \citep{silver2014deterministic} requires the \textit{differentiability} condition of the expected $Q$-value function to ensure the differentiability of $l(\theta)$ and provides the expression of $\nabla l(\theta)$:
+First, under the continuous differentiability of expected Q-value functions, Deterministic Policy Gradient Theorem \citep{silver2014deterministic} provides the expression of $\nabla l(\theta)$: